 |Federal Income Tax I|

 Additional prerequisite: BIZ 1002 Business Foundations Excel Lab (0 cr) or Microsoft Excel Level 1 certification.

 Students must earn a grade of “C” or higher in all courses used to fulfill the minor.

 Students must have a minimum 2.70 cumulative SLU grade point average (GPA) to enroll in 3000 or 4000-level accounting courses.
-If the GPA falls below a 2.70, students will have one semester to increase GPA to a 2.70 or students will not be allowed to enroll in 3000 and 4000 level accounting courses.
+If the GPA falls below a 2.70, students will have one semester to increase their GPA to a 2.70 or students will not be allowed to enroll in 3000 and 4000-level accounting courses.